yongsungm/yongsungm.github.io/projects/project-4.md

 Contributions
 </h2>
 <li>
-Created a the direct messaging feature which supports group messaging
+Created the direct messaging feature which supports group messaging
 </li>
 <li>
 Integrated Google Maps and populated the map with markers